Industry Internship Program

 Participating organizations subject to change.
 Due to uncertainties surrounding the COVID-19 pandemic not all organizations or opportunities may be available – this page will be updated to reflect changes as they arise.

 EBRC is currently recruiting companies for the Summer 2022 Program.
 Please contact [email protected] to learn more.
 Companies will be asked to submit an interest form consisting of company profile information and a statement describing the potential internship project(s) and opportunities for professional development.
 Participation will be formalized with an agreement between the company and EBRC.

 We recognize that there is significant uncertainty in the current climate and that companies may not be able to commit to onsite internship opportunities at this time.
 We’ve chosen to move forward with recruiting potential hosts to share with students the opportunities available to participate in the program if at all possible.
 We encourage our potential hosts to consider computational and other projects that could be undertaken remotely, to increase flexibility.
 Companies that indicate they’d like to participate will be regularly updated on program plans.

 The hosting company will be responsible for:

-- Developing a defined, technical project;
+- Developing and communicating a defined technical project;

 - Providing opportunities for professional development and experience beyond the lab bench (to supplement the technical project);